 To make the sleeves, start by subtracting the shoulder length from the arm length.
 Add 2 inches to the result, and that is the length of your sleeve.
 This rectangle needs to be the same as the neck to waist in height; cut 2 sleeves.
 Alternately, you could make it 1/2 the neck to waist height and cut two on the fold.

-For the sash, cut 2 pieces 5 inches wide by the length of the bust or chest.
+For the belt or sash, cut 2 pieces 5 inches wide by the length of the bust or chest.

 Note: Your yardage for this project will vary based on the size and length you choose, so yardages are not given.
 At minimum you’re going to need two yards.
 If you don’t want to add up the pieces, you can take your measurements and plug them into a quilt calculator like this one to calculate for you.